 Data Structures

 Previously we went over data types which refers to a single piece of data.
 To make use of these individual pieces of data we combine them together into data structures.
-Note that all of these individual data types and data structures themselves are objects when assigned to a variable.
+Note that in R, individual data types (like numbers or text) as well as these more complex data structures, are all considered ‘objects’ once you assign them to a variable.
 When you make an assignment, and you see a new variable in your environment, that is an object!
 There are 4 main data structures that we work with consistently:

 - Vectors